Chicago Bulls beat Toronto Raptors, officially eliminate team from play-in contention | TSN

 Nikola Vucevic shot 9 for 12, including 2 for 3 from 3-point range to finish with 22 points, while adding 10 rebounds and seven assists.

-The Raptors were led by Ja’Kobe Walter, with 17 points while Immanuel Quickley added 17 points and nine assists .
+The Raptors were led by Ja’Kobe Walter and Immanuel Quickley, each with 17 points.
+Quickley had nine assists.

 The Bulls took the lead with 1:22 left in the first quarter and never looked back.
 The score was 70-57 by halftime.
 Horton-Tucker led the way with a team-high 18 second-half points.